We do not know for sure why some people are transgender. Some scientists are looking for the answers. This is what they

 How are human babies made?

-Adult humans can make more humans by sexual reproduction.
+Sexually mature humans can make more humans by sexual reproduction.
 They can often make a gamete inside of their bodies.
 A gamete is a special kind of cell that is also called a haploid.
 Haploid is from the Greek word for single, because a haploid can carry half of the genes needed to make a human.
 There are two kinds of human gametes: eggs and sperm.
 Almost all humans are made from one egg and one sperm.

 Most human babies have nine months of development from being made to being born.
 This development time is called gestation.
 At first, a sperm can join an egg.
 This is called fertilization.
 After fertilization, the joined egg and sperm haploids form a diploid cell called a zygote.
 This cell joins the genes from two people inside one cell.
 When the zygote starts to grow one day later, it’s called an embryo.
 The embryo grows for 8 weeks.
 Then it’s called a fetus until it is born.
 After it’s born, it’s called a neonate (newborn) or an infant.

 What is sex?

 Sex is part of the development of a fetus.
 As it grows, a fetus develops into someone who can make eggs, sperm, or neither.
 This is called sex development.
 These things affect sex development:

 - genes: chemicals with a code that tells your body how to make the things your cells need.
 The code affects who you are (traits) and how you act (behaviors).
+Scientists estimate that genes account for between 25% and 50% of a person’s transgender traits.
 Learn more at genetics.

 - sex hormones: chemicals that can tell your cells how to help make gametes.
 They can also make your body ready to give your gamete or receive someone else’s gamete.
 Learn more at hormones.
 Sex hormones affect two kinds of sex characteristics:

 - Primary sex characteristics